IWEG Bursary Programs for BIPOC Students in Canada for the Academic Year September 2020 to June 2021 Jun. 16, 2020« Back to News

 - WSET Level 1 Award in Wine, Spirits or Sake: Four (4) bursaries will be offered.
 The applicant can choose whether to apply for either a WSET Level 1 Award in Wines, Spirits or Sake course.

 - WSET Level 2 Award in Wines or Spirits: The applicant can choose whether to apply for WSET Level 2 Award in Wines or WSET Level 2 Award in Spirits.
 Three (3) bursaries will be offered, depending on the specific course.
-Update: As of June 25, 2020, two of the WSET Level 2 bursaries have been claimed.
-One (1) additional WSET Level 2 bursary is available.
+Update: As of July 8, 2020, all three of the WSET Level 2 bursaries have been claimed.

 - The above seven bursaries are available for qualifying students for in-class or online WSET Level 1 and Level 2 programs, delivered at IWEG during the period September 1, 2020 to June 30, 2021.